-This weekend sees the Sebring circuit in Florida hosts a round of the World Endurance Championship and then its traditional 12-hour race for the IMSA WeatherTech SportsCar Championship, but for many years they were one and the same – and in fact Sebring hosted the first ever round of the World Sportscar Championship in March 1953, the second running of the 12-hours.
+This weekend the Sebring circuit in Florida was scheduled to hold a round of the World Endurance Championship and then its traditional 12-hour race for the IMSA WeatherTech SportsCar Championship, and with the cancellation of both it is an opportunity for us to bring you again the story of the first world championship round at the Florida circuit.
+For many years the two races were one and the same – and in fact Sebring hosted the first ever round of the World Sportscar Championship in March 1953, the second running of the 12-hours.

 Sebring opened for racing in 1950 using a 3.5-mile layout round the facilities of what was formerly Hendricks Army Airfield, but by the visit of the World Sportscar Championship the layout had developed to be 5.2 miles, and the circuit was used in pretty much that form for the next thirty years before being shortened in 1983.